LevinShao/Game/Portfolio.md

 ### **Requirements Outline**
 **Inputs:**
 ##### Keyboard Inputs:
-- Arrow keys and WASD for basic player movement (up, down, left, right).
+- Arrow keys and WASD for basic player movement (W - going up by using items such as ladders; A - going left; S - sneaking; D - going right)
+- Spacebar for jumping
-- Spacebar and “E” for interaction with objects.
+- “E” for interaction with objects
-- Escape key for opening pause menu or quitting the game.
+- Escape key for opening pause menu or quitting the game
 ##### Mouse Inputs:
-- Clicking buttons in the UI (e.g. start game, restart, quit).
+- Clicking buttons in the UI (e.g. start game, restart, quit)
-##### Game Controller Inputs:
-- Analog stick or D-pad for movement.
-- “A” button for interacting with objects.

 **Processing:**

-##### Player Movement Logic:
+My 2D Roguelike game will:
-Input directions will be processed to move the player character across the grid-based roguelike map.
-Collision detection with obstacles, walls, and enemies should also be implemented.
+* Process input directions to move the player character across the grid-based roguelike map

-##### Combat and Damage Calculation:
+* Implement collision detection with obstacles, walls, and enemies
-Based on player attacks, determine if enemies are hit, calculate damage, and check if enemies are defeated.
-Similarly, calculate if enemies hit the player and reduce player health accordingly.
+* Determine if enemies are hit, calculate damage, and check if enemies are defeated based on player attacks

-##### Enemy AI:
+* Calculate if enemies hit the player and reduce player health accordingly
-Implement pathfinding logic where enemies move towards the player, avoid obstacles, and attack when in range.
+* Implement pathfinding logic where enemies move towards the player, avoid obstacles, and attack when in range

-##### Random Level Generation:
-Procedurally generate each level’s layout, including rooms, walls, traps, enemies, and loot.
+* Procedurally generate each level’s layout, including rooms, walls, traps, enemies, and loot

-##### Game States:
-Manage transitions between different game states: playing, paused, game over, and level completion.
+* Manage transitions between different game states: playing, paused, game over, and level completion

-##### Item Interaction:
-Process interactions when the player picks up items (e.g., health potions, weapons) and apply the corresponding effects.
+* Process interactions when the player picks up items and apply the corresponding effects

+**Output:**

+### **Functional Requirements**
+Users